crm16/student-record-system/README.md

 └── README.md
 </pre>

-## 📈 Future Enhancements- Refactor using Object-Oriented Programming (OOP)
+## 📈 Future Enhancements
+- Refactor using Object-Oriented Programming (OOP)
 - Add sorting and searching functionality
 - Export records to CSV or text files
 - Build a GUI version using JavaFX or Swing